Didi Biçaku: Massacre of 1951

-In 1951, they lived together with their mother and their sister's husband, the prominent lawyer Fejzo Sejdini, at the house of Bajram Curri's daughter.
-After midnight, on that very cold night of February 23, there was a loud knock on the door, three armed security soldiers rushed in and with the list in their hands they read the names of the family members.
+In 1951, they lived with their mother and their sister's husband, the prominent lawyer Fejzo Sejdini, at the house of Bajram Curri's daughter.
+After midnight, on that very cold night of 23 February, there was a loud knock on the door, three armed security soldiers rushed in and with the list in their hands they read the names of the family members.
 When they read the name Didi Bicaku, they say: "In the name of the people, you are under arrest!
 Hands up!"
-They check the house from corner to corner, her sister, Semija was sitting on the couch, down there was the English language book that Didi was learning and they were not supposed to see it because foreign languages were forbidden.
-She stood proud, shocked, without tears in her eyes, put on her thick coat, her sister's husband threw a large woolen scarf over her shoulders, and security took her handcuffed.
+They checked the house from corner to corner, her sister, Semija was sitting on the couch, down there was the English language book that Didi was learning.
+They were not supposed to see it because foreign languages were forbidden.
+She stood proud, shocked, without tears in her eyes, put on her thick coat, her sister's husband threw a large woollen scarf over her shoulders, and security took her handcuffed.
 They pushed her to "Skënderbej" Square, where hundreds of others had gathered, threatened by the weapons of those who guarded them, and walked towards the New Prison.

 At the prison door, Didi waited for almost two hours, they had to enter one by one.
 She went through the big gate, then the next gate, they pushed her to a dungeon door.
 There were many people in there and it was completely dark.
-She met there Sabiha Kasimati who unfortunately was executed by firing squad in 1951.
-They were the only two females prisoners.
+She met there Sabiha Kasimati who was executed by firing squad in 1951.
+They were the only two female prisoners.

-Later life
+Later life and death

 After leaving prison, Biçaku worked as a seamstress, later as a construction worker and received the sixth grade.
 She married into the Maliqi family, patriotic people who worked and fought for the Independence of Albania.
-She lives in Tirana and had two children.
+She lived in Tirana and had two children.

+Biçaku died on 6 September 2023, at the age of 99.